 - Read this in:

 Special Protections for Victims of Domestic and/or Sex Abuse

 For a survivor of domestic abuse, getting a protective order is important, but it may not take care of all problems with the abuser.
 Sometimes the abuser continues to do things that cause problems for the survivor of domestic abuse.
 For example, an abuser may come over, even if there is a protective order, and cause damage or become violent.
 The landlord may try to evict the tenant giving a notice of "clear and present danger."
 Under Iowa law, a tenant can get this notice, even if someone else caused the problem.
 Under Iowa law, tenants who get this notice will also be told how to fix the problem and prevent an eviction.
 The notice will tell tenants how to show the landlord that they have taken steps to fix the problem caused by the other person.
 This resource explains Iowa's "clear and present danger" law.

 In Iowa, a landlord can evict a tenant if the landlord feels the tenant is creating a situation which places others in danger.
 These are called "Clear and Present Danger" evictions.
 The danger must be some sort of threat to the health or safety of other tenants, the landlord, the landlord's employees or other persons.
 It must occur within 1,000 feet of the landlord's property.

 Some examples of Clear and Present Danger include physical assault, illegal use of a weapon, possession of an illegal firearm, or possession of drugs.
 A tenant can be evicted for their own actions, or the actions of a guest.

 If the landlord believes dangerous activity is happening on the tenant's property, the landlord will give a 3-day notice to the tenant.
-This notice may be served on the tenant by the landlord.
 The notice must state exactly what happened to cause a clear and present danger.